 The Mass Communications Academy (MCA) is a college preparatory program open to students who look forward to working in the world of mass media and digital technology.
 Whether their desire is in business, executive leadership, law, medical, television, radio, web design, or the social media/magazine/newspaper industry, every student will graduate with the experience to be successful in the art of communication.
 In the Mass Communications Academy, teachers work closely with students providing hands-on learning in their particular field.
 The mission of the Mass Communications Academy is to develop in young people the critical skills necessary to succeed in the complex world of broadcasting and journalism with an emphasis on students continuing to post-secondary education/training.
-Where-ever the dreams of our students lie, we want to equip them with all the tools necessary to make a difference in the world.
+Wherever the dreams of our students lie, we want to equip them with all the tools necessary to make a difference in the world.

-Students interested in the Mass Communications Academy must possess an A/B average in classes maintain, good attendance, have an exemplary disciplinary record, possess a positive attitude, and agree to abide by stated program requirements.
+Students interested in the Mass Communications Academy must possess an A/B average in classes, maintain good attendance, have an exemplary disciplinary record, possess a positive attitude, and agree to abide by stated program requirements.
 Shaw High School's Mass Communications Academy is looking for motivated students with interests in any of the following activities: television and radio, using social media to drive consumer interest, writing and producing copy for newspapers and magazines, for both print and Internet publications, and other technology driven media services, or establishing a strong foundation to enter a university of their choice.

-MCA Course of Study Requirements Introduction to Journalism Audio Video Technology 3 OR Introduction to Digital Technology Web Design Digital Design Newspaper or Yearbook (optional) Audio Video Technology 1 and 2 Broadcast/Video Production Management (optional)
+MCA Course of Study Requirements

+Audio/Video Technology & Film I Introduction to Digital Technology

+Audio/Video Technology & Film II Digital Design

+Audio/Video Technology & Film III Web Design

+Broadcast Video Production Lab (optional)